viktorbengtsson/markdown-figures/README.md

 markdown-captions
 =================

-Extension for markdown to parse images with captions inside a figure element.
+Extension for [Python-Markdown][] to parse images with captions inside a figure element.